Lukepancrazi9/meet-app/README.md

 I want to expand or collapse event details
 So that I can see more or less information about the event

-Scenario: User clicks to show event details
+Scenario: User clicks to show event details <br />
     - Given the user is viewing a list of events <br />
     - When the user clicks on "Show Details" for an event <br />
     - Then the detailed information for that event should be displayed

-Scenario: User clicks to hide event details
+Scenario: User clicks to hide event details <br />
     - Given the user has already expanded the event details <br />
     - When the user clicks on "Hide Details" <br />
     - Then the detailed information should be collapsed